Organ Donor Awareness Week

 Organ Donation Week

-Behind every transplant, there is a laboratory and every organ transplant begins with an act of extraordinary generosity.
+Every organ transplant begins with an act of extraordinary generosity.
 A donor, or a donor’s family, makes a decision in the most difficult of circumstances that gives someone else a second chance at life.
 In 2024, 263 transplants took place in Ireland – 175 kidneys, 40 livers, 13 lungs, 9 hearts, and 4 pancreata – each one made possible by the selflessness of 84 deceased donors and 30 living donors and their families.

 “Each year our organ donors, both living and deceased, continue to embody the best of humanity by giving the ultimate gift of life.”